-T For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
-Your rent will be reviewed each year by a set formula using the Retail Prices Index (RPI) for the previous 12 months 0.5% For more information, see the Rent Review section in the 'Summary of Costs' document which includes an example of how rent could increase over a 5 year period.
+For more information, see section 2.5, 'Lease extensions', in the 'Key information about shared ownership' document.
+Rent review Your rent will be reviewed each year by a set formula usin the Retail Prices Index (RPI) for the previous 12 months 0.5% For more information, see the Rent Review section in the 'Summary of Costs' document which includes an example of how rent could increase over a 5 year period.
 A worked example demonstrating how the rent is calculated at review is also set out in Appendix 2 of the lease.
-You can buy up to 100% of your home.
-At 100% ownership, the freehold will transfer to you.
-Wythenshawe Community Housing Group Wythenshawe House 8 Poundswick Lane Wythenshawe M22 9TA Under a shared ownership lease, you pay for a percentage share of the market value of a home.
+Maximum share you can own You can buy up to 100% of your home.
+Transfer of freehold At 100% ownership, the freehold will transfer to you.
+Landlord Wythenshawe Community Housing Group Wythenshawe House 8 Poundswick Lane Wythenshawe M22 9TA Under a shared ownership lease, you pay for a percentage share of the market value of a home.
 You enter into a lease agreement with the landlord and agree to pay rent to the landlord on the remaining share.
-When you give the landlord notice that you intend to sell your share in your home, the landlord has 8 weeks to find a buyer.
+Landlord's nomination period When you give the landlord notice that you intend to sell your share in your home, the landlord has 8 weeks to find a buyer.
 The landlord may offer to buy back your share, but only in exceptional circumstances and if they have funds available.
 If they do not find a buyer within 8 weeks, you can sell your share yourself on the open market.
 For example, through an estate agent.
-You can keep pets at the home with the permission of the landlord.
-You can rent out a room in the home with the permission of the landlord, you must live there at the same time.
-You cannot sublet (rent out) your entire home unless you either:
+Pets You can keep pets at the home with the permission of the landlord.
+Subletting You can rent out a room in the home with the permission of the landlord, you must live there at the same time.
+You cannot sublet (rent out) your entire home unless you either: L have your landlord's permission which they will only give in exceptional circumstances (see section 1.5 in 'Key information about shared ownership' document)